 5041 E. Van Buren St., Phoenix, AZ.
 85034 (602) 262-6412

-The Tovrea Castle and Gardens were constructed in 1928 by Italian immigrant, Alessio Carraro.
+The Tovrea Castle and Gardens were constructed in 1928 by an Italian immigrant, Alessio Carraro.
 Carraro moved to settle in Phoenix after selling his San Francisco based sheet metal business, purchased the 277acres of desert land, and began constructing the castle and surrounding gardens.
-The gardens were designed by Carraro and developed by skilled Russian gardener named Moktachev.
-Carraro, his son and about 20 men worked for 2 years clearing desert and constructing the unusual wedding cake-shaped castle.
+The gardens were designed by Carraro and developed by a skilled Russian gardener named Moktachev.
+Carraro, his son, and about 20 men worked for 2 years clearing desert and constructing the unusual wedding cake-shaped castle.
 Carraro’s dreams of remote desert oasis ended as neighboring landowners began purchasing the nearby land for private use.
 In 1931 Carraro sold the estate to the Tovrea family.
 Della Tovrea remained the owner of the castle and gardens until her death in 1969 and the Tovrea Family Trust assumed control of the property.
 Years of neglect caused the property to deteriorate until 1993 when the property was purchased by the city of Phoenix.
 The city went on to purchase 36 more of the castles surrounding acres and began the task of refurbishing and preserving the Tovrea Castle and Carraro Cactus Garden.

 The Wrigley Mansion

 2501 E. Telawa Trail, Phoenix, AZ.
 85016 (602) 955-4079